Tag

 In terms of actual editing, layers are easy to use: you can click and drag elements around independently, or behind or in front of each other.
 Still, Canva’s true strength is teamwork.
 Creating a team allows others to use assets you’ve uploaded to Canva, leave feedback, and edit designs collaboratively.
 The Premium plan contains the “Brand Kit” function, where you can store logos and have brand color swatches and custom fonts readily available.

-But you can still achieve brand consistency on the free plan: Just keep your logo files and an image with your brand colors (including hex codes) in Uploads or a shared Google Drive//etc. folder imported to Canva.
+But you can still achieve brand consistency on the free plan: Just keep your logo files and an image with your brand colors (including hex codes) in Uploads or a shared Drive/Dropbox/etc. folder imported to Canva.
 Your entire team will always be using the correct logo, colors, and fonts across all marketing materials, no matter where they are in the world.
 It’s a perfect solution for small businesses and entrepreneurs starting to build a marketing team or hiring external contributors to help with graphics.

 Canva pricing: Free; the Premium plan is $14.99/month for one user or $29.99/month for up to 5 team members